Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

     - dungeon-fantasy
 ---

-Strictly speaking, every delver is a martial artist - the amount of points they put into weapon skills could easily earn them black belts or the equivalent in real life.
-A little less strictly, the Knight and Swashbuckler are still definitely martial artists, because they dedicate a large part of their lives to studying a formal system of fighting and being good at that is their main function.
+Generally speaking, every delver is a martial artist.
+The amount of points even a wizard puts into weapon skills would easily make them black belts or the equivalent in real life.
+If you want to narrow things down a bit, the Knight and Swashbuckler are still definitely martial artists, because they dedicate a large part of their lives to studying a formal system of fighting, and their skill at it would make them legendary if they were real people.

-_This_ Martial Artist however, is the kind who's freshly graduated from an ascetic monastery in a faraway land or perhaps from a local mystical sect.
-They've learned a form of unarmed combat that's better than what the other professions learn, and they wield weapons that can seem pretty exotic to those other delvers.
-Most importantly, they learned how to cultivate their inner strength through special exercises and meditation, and they can use that to manifest supernatural powers.
+_This_ Martial Artist however, is the kind who graduated from an ascetic monastery in a faraway land or perhaps from a local mystical sect.
+Sure, they're better at unarmed combat than the other delvers, but the important thing is that they learned how to cultivate their inner strength through special exercises and meditation, and they can use that to manifest supernatural powers.

 If this description sounds a bit orientalist, well, that's how you know this is a version of the D&D Monk.
 The description can be stripped away easily enough,